damian-andrzej/ansible_env_by_proxmox/README.md

 - A 64-bit processor with virtualization support (Intel VT-x or AMD-V)
 - Sufficient RAM for your virtualization needs
-- Adequate storage for hosting virtual machines and containers
+- Adequate storage for hosting 3 virtual machines
-- A reliable network connection

 ## Proxmox Installation Steps